 The American Lung Association's Asthma Basics program is offered as a self-paced online learning module or an in-person workshop and designed to help people learn more about asthma.
 The program is ideal for frontline healthcare professionals, such as school nurses or community health workers, as well as individuals with asthma, parents of children with asthma, and co-workers, friends and family who want to learn more about asthma.
-The Asthma Basics online learning module is available in English and Spanish.

 This program teaches participants to:

 - Understand the value of an asthma action plan, and

 - Recognize and respond to a breathing emergency.